 The long version

 I worked in remuneration for a good number of years, and while I have experience across a wide range of generalist and specialist HR areas (including recruitment & selection, change management, workforce planning and a few more for good measure), without doubt remuneration is one of the most fascinating and interesting areas I’ve worked in yet.

 It starts at this senior most level because it is so central to the organization, both in terms of viability of the business (payroll costs are for most organisations the single largest cost), and where the organisation positions itself in the employment market – which segway’s nicely into the first key term we’ll look at.

-Market lines (position in the market)
+1. Market lines (position in the market)

 I think most of us will be aware that some employers pay well, some pay poorly, and some are okay, in regards to remunerating jobs in comparison to their competition/sector.
 This is not done in error by organisations, organisations don’t simply pay more or less because they don’t know what their competitors are paying, this is about positioning themselves in the market.
 In remuneration there are three pay or market lines, they are: